gruenewald-lab/CGsmiles/docs/source/gettingstarted/api_examples.rst

 ------------------------------------

-If one just seeks to describe a graph at abitrary level of complexity CGSmiles notation can be used.
+If one just seeks to describe a graph at abitrary level of complexity CGsmiles notation can be used.

 .. code:: python